Cats spend about 10% of their waking time grooming, but sometimes they may need a little help.

 Find out more about grooming your cat in our how-to guide

-There can be many different medical causes for over-grooming such as skin irritation or parasites, so it is important to take your cat to the vet if they show signs of this, such as constant licking of one part of the body and bold patches in their coat.
+There can be many different medical causes for over-grooming such as skin irritation or parasites, so it is important to take your cat to the vet if they show signs of this, such as constant licking of one part of the body and bald patches in their coat.

 Cats may also over-groom if they are stressed or are suffering behavioural problems.
 Feliway can be very useful in behavioural causes for over-grooming but needs to be used in conjunction with advice from a qualified behaviourist such as a member of the Association of Pet Behaviour Counsellors.